Boone Helm: Capture and execution

-After teaming up with the notorious Henry Plummer and his gang, Helm and four other gang members were captured, arrested, and tried in secret.
+After teaming up with the notorious Henry Plummer and his gang, the "Innocents", Helm and four other gang members were captured, arrested, and tried in secret.
 At trial, Helm kissed the Bible and then proceeded to perjure himself, accusing "Three-Fingered" Jack Gallagher, Helm's close friend and fellow gang member, of crimes Helm himself had committed.
 The Montana Vigilantes hanged Helm, Gallagher, and other members of the gang in Virginia City, Montana on January 14, 1864 in front of a crowd of six thousand.
 Upon seeing his friend Gallagher hanged, Helm reportedly remarked "Kick away old fellow.
 My turn next.
 I'll be in Hell with you in a minute."

 When the executioner approached Helm, he allegedly exclaimed "Every man for his principles!
 Hurrah for Jeff Davis!
 Let 'er rip!" and then jumped off the hangman's box before it could be kicked away.
 Boone Helm is buried in Boot Hill cemetery, Virginia City.